 An RD's Soothing Butternut Squash Soup With A Discreet Powerhouse Ingredient

-With this version, developed by registered dietitian Jess Cording, M.S., R.D., CDN, you can get all the comfort without sacrificing your health.
+With this version, developed by registered dietitian Jess Cording, M.S., R.D., CDN, you can get all the comfort without compromising your health.
 Her six-ingredient soup combines seasonal squash with fiber-rich parsnips, anti-inflammatory garlic, and a discreet powerhouse ingredient: mindbodygreen organic veggies+ greens powder.
 "The barely sweet flavor of the supplement works really nicely with butternut squash and blends perfectly into soup," Cording tells mbg.

 Health benefits of the soup.